A Streaming Sparse Cholesky Method for Derivative-Informed Gaussian Process Surrogates Within Digital Twin Applications: Dynamic Sparse Cholesky GP For Use in Digital Twin Application

-Based on the initial set of data, $\mathcal{D}_{train}$, we train a surrogate model, $\mathcal{M}(\theta, \mathcal{D}_{train})$, which is a sparse GP with or without derivative information.
+Based on the initial set of data, $\mathcal{D}_{train}$, we train a surrogate model, $\mathcal{M}(\theta, \mathcal{D}_{train})$, which is a sparse Cholesky GP with or without derivative information.
 The hyperparameters, $\theta$, are optimized to reduce the prediction error, $L(\mathcal{M})$, on the test dataset, $\mathcal{D}_{test}$.
 The surrogate, $\mathcal{M}$, with optimized hyperparameters, is deployed as the digital twin.
 The prediction error from the deployed surrogate is set to $L_{best}$.
 The additional information obtained from the physical twin is added to a dynamic dataset, $\mathcal{D}_{stream}$, which will be used to dynamically update or re-train the deployed digital twin, $\mathcal{M}$.
 For every new point, $\mathcal{D}_{new}$, from the dynamic set, the algorithm checks whether one of the following criteria is met to trigger retraining.
-1) Every $x_{new}$ will be checked if it is an outlier compared to the existing dataset using the outlier detection algorithm (\alg \ref{alg:outlier_detect} mentioned in Appendix B).
+1) Every $x_{new}$ will be checked if it is an outlier compared to the existing dataset using the outlier detection algorithm (\alg B.1 mentioned in Appendix B).
 The algorithm calculates the distance between the points used in the current state of GP using the k-nearest neighbor (k-NN) method.
+We employ a distance-based metric for outlier detection to determine whether a new data point is outside the nominal training domain.
+Additionally, since we want our work to exploit the screening effect \cite{chen_sparse_2024} of the kernel, a distance-based metric is the most useful.
 Based on the calculated distance, the threshold for outlier detection, $\tau$, is determined using the hyperparameter, $\eta_{out}$.
 The new point, $x_{new}$, is classified as an outlier when the distance between the new point and existing points is greater than the calculated threshold, $\tau$.
 2) If the number of unused data points, $\eta_{unused}$, is greater than the preset budget, $\eta_{budget}$.
 3) If the number of continuous divergence, $\eta_{div}$, is greater than the preset limit, $\eta_{div\_th}$.
 If one of the above three criteria is met, then a complete re-training of the model is performed with a new $X_{train}$, which is a concatenation of the existing $X_{train}$ and $X_{stream}$.
 Note that $\mathcal{D}_{stream}$ is created for the sake of numerical experiments; in practice, whenever new data, $\mathcal{D}_{new}$, is available, it will be immediately used to update the model.